 Eventually, your child will realize that the cat is not a toy but another living being.

 However, this realization doesn’t always stop the behavior.
 Just like with their parents and siblings, toddlers often feel the need to test their limits with pets.

 They want to know just how loud they can yell in their cat’s ear before it runs away or how long they can lay on the cat before mommy comes to the rescue.
 They want to know what is acceptable and what is not.

 Toddlers are still learning that it’s not okay to harm others and need to test their limits to find out the difference between right and wrong.
 This is a normal part of the learning process, but it’s important that you start to teach your child about how they can be gentle with cat or other pets.

 Toddlers are still learning self-control and empathy

 Even as a child begins to learn gentle and kind ways to interact with a cat, they may still randomly strike out at the animal for no apparent reason.

-Toddlers have little to no impulse control and, when they are excited or bored, they may hit, kick, throw objects, or scream despite having been taught more appropriate behaviors.
+Toddlers have little to no impulse control and when they are excited or bored they may hit, kick, throw objects, or scream despite having been taught more appropriate behaviors.
 Research shows that most children start to develop better self-control between the ages of 3 and 9.

 Toddlers also have “big” emotions which they often don’t know how to process.
 Anger and frustration frequently lead to hitting, kicking, or biting.
 They might even be fearful and clingy.
 But happiness and excitement may also prompt these actions.
-Therefore, even as toddlers are learning to be gentle, they may still act without thinking and still require supervision in dealing with animals.
+Therefore, even as toddlers are learning to be gentle, they may still act without thinking and they still require supervision when dealing with animals.

 My child won’t leave the cat alone